Biharmonic maps into compact Lie groups and the integrable systems

 \section{Introduction and statement of results.}

-The theory of harmonic maps into Lie groups, symmetric spaces or homogeneous spaces has been extensively studied related to the integrable systems by many mathematicians (for examples, \cite{Uh}, \cite{W}, \cite{DPW}, \cite{DSU}).
-In this paper, we want to build a bridge between the theory of biharmonic maps into Lie groups and the integrable systems extending the above harmonic map theory.
-0.6cm {\bf Acknowledgement}: The author expresses his gratitude to Prof. J. Inoguchi who gave many useful suggestions and Prof. A. Kasue for his financial support during the preparation of this paper .
-0.6cm
+The theory of harmonic maps of a Riemann surface into Lie groups, symmetric spaces or homogeneous spaces has been extensively studied in the relation with the integrable systems (\cite{Uh}, \cite{BP}, \cite{W}, \cite{GO}, \cite{DPW}, \cite{DSU}).
+Let us recall the theory of harmonic maps $\psi$ of a Riemann surface $M$ into a compact Lie group $G$, briefly.
+Harmonic map is a critical map of the energy functional defined by